2021 B2B Content Marketing Analysis

 The B2B Content Marketing Analysis found that educational blogs get 52% more organic traffic than PR-style and enterprise news content:

 This finding isn’t really surprising, the educational content is more likely to rank for a wider variety of keywords.
 On the other hand, the content that is being published for enterprise news then it is going to be rank for only for enterprise name and handful terms.

 29% of B2B Blogs Allow Visitors to Leave Comments

-Our B2B Content Marketing Analysis found that only 29% of the B2B blogs we analyzed allow visitors to leave the comments.
+Our B2B Content Marketing Analysis found that only 29% of the B2B blogs we analyzed allow visitors to leave comments.

 Allowing the comments isn’t the best practice for blogs anymore.
-There is need of a research that if comments can lead to more site engagement, however the data is not clear yet on whether comments actually generate more traffic and links.
+There is a need of research that if comments can lead to more site engagement, however, the data is not clear yet on whether comments actually generate more traffic and links.